opendatasoft/slate/source/includes/_files.md

 }
 ```

-On success, a HTTP 200 is returned with the file object of the newly created file.
+On success, an HTTP 200 is returned with the file object of the newly created file.